 Starting in the fall of 2021, the NYSDEC updated Covanta's permit requirements to include ash sampling every five years instead of the historical annual sampling.
 The ash sampling that Covanta performed was done under strict NYSDEC protocol that takes significant time, effort and coordinated sampling day and night over a 5-day period in the spring and again in the fall.
 Traditionally Covanta provided OCHD ten samples in the spring and 10 samples in the fall.
 Since Covanta will only be doing the extensive sampling every 5 years, they will no longer be able to provide OCHD this level of sampling except for every 5th year.
 However, Covanta will collect one ash sample in the spring and one in the fall during the years when NYSDEC sampling is not required.
-This modified sampling protocol was started in the fall of 2021 and the data for the metals in ash for the fall reflects this change.
-The sampling for organics in ash for 2021 remains the same because the organics are only analyzed for the spring sample.
+This modified sampling protocol was started in the fall of 2021.
 Based on a review of historical ash sampling data, this change in sampling will not affect the efficacy of OCHD's Waste-to-Energy monitoring program.
-There were no other changes to the ash and soil monitoring for 2021.
+There were no other changes to the ash and soil monitoring for 2023.